Jiminy Cricket: Other

-Live-Action remake
+Jiminy Cricket appears in the short film Once Upon a Studio (2023), voiced by archival audio of Cliff Edwards.
+He ends the final part of the song "When You Wish Upon a Star", singing accompanied by the rest of characters from Walt Disney Animation Studios while they take a group photo.

-On October 25, 2019, it was reported that Disney is developing an undetermined animated project focused on Jiminy Cricket for its upcoming streaming service, Disney+.
-Joseph Gordon-Levitt voiced the character in the 2022 live-action adaptation of the film, which was released exclusively on Disney+.
+On October 25, 2019, it was reported that Disney is developing an undetermined animated project focused on Jiminy Cricket for the streaming service Disney+.
+Since then, there has been no further information about it.

+His likeness is parodied in Puss in Boots: The Last Wish as the character "Ethical Bug", who unsuccessfully attempts to give the main antagonist, Jack Horner, a conscience.

 Video games

 Disney's Villains' Revenge

-Jiminy Cricket is a main character in the game Disney's Villains' Revenge, wherein he must help the player save the stories of Dumbo, Alice in Wonderland, Peter Pan and Snow White and the Seven Dwarfs from the stories' respective villains: the Ringmaster, the Queen of Hearts, Captain Hook, and the Evil Queen.
+Jiminy Cricket is a main character in the game Disney's Villains' Revenge (1999), wherein he must help the player save the stories of Dumbo, Alice in Wonderland, Peter Pan and Snow White and the Seven Dwarfs from the stories' respective villains: the Ringmaster, the Queen of Hearts, Captain Hook, and the Evil Queen.

+Walt Disney World Quest: Magical Racing Tour

+Jiminy Cricket appears as a playable character in the racing game Walt Disney World Quest: Magical Racing Tour (2000).

-Kingdom Hearts
+Kingdom Hearts series

-He appears in the Kingdom Hearts video game series as the chronicler of player character Sora's travels, writing journals and keeping a cast list of the figures they meet, friend or foe.
-In the original Kingdom Hearts, he has some direct involvement with characters and elements based on the film Pinocchio.
-He has a substantially bigger part in the sequel, Kingdom Hearts: Chain of Memories, frequently talking to Sora and offering advice.
-His role in Kingdom Hearts II is smaller than in the first game; he only appears in one cutscene.
-He also appears in Kingdom Hearts Coded.
-A dream world version of Jiminy Cricket appears in Kingdom Hearts 3D: Dream Drop Distance; as it is a dream, those who are no longer in their world appear, either via travel or death.
-He returns in Kingdom Hearts III.
+Jiminy Cricket appears in the Kingdom Hearts video game series as the chronicler of player character Sora's travels, writing journals with the history of the events that occur in each world, keeping a cast list of the figures they meet, friend or foe, among other notes with the extra features of the game.

+In Kingdom Hearts (2002), Jiminy has some direct involvement with characters and elements based on the film Pinocchio.
+He has a larger part in the sequel, Kingdom Hearts: Chain of Memories (2004), frequently talking to Sora and offering advice.
+His role in Kingdom Hearts II (2005) is smaller than in the first game; he only appears in one cutscene.
+He also appears in Kingdom Hearts Coded (2008) in a major role, where the contents of his journals are examined.
+A dream world version of Jiminy appears in Kingdom Hearts 3D: Dream Drop Distance (2012), being present in his home world, Prankster's Paradise, in a direct involvement based on the film Pinocchio.
+He returns in Kingdom Hearts III (2020), traveling again with Sora.

-In the English releases he is voiced by Eddie Carroll for Kingdom Hearts, Kingdom Hearts II, and Kingdom Hearts Re:Chain of Memories, Phil Snyder for Kingdom Hearts Re:Coded and Kingdom Hearts 3D: Dream Drop Distance (following Carroll's death in 2010), and Joe Ochman for the HD cinematics of Re:Coded for Kingdom Hearts HD 2.5 Remix and Kingdom Hearts III (following Snyder's retirement in 2014).
+In the English releases, Jiminy is voiced by Eddie Carroll for Kingdom Hearts, Kingdom Hearts II, and Kingdom Hearts Re:Chain of Memories, Phil Snyder for Kingdom Hearts Re:Coded and Kingdom Hearts 3D: Dream Drop Distance (following Carroll's death in 2010), and Joe Ochman for the HD cinematics of Re:Coded for Kingdom Hearts HD 2.5 Remix and Kingdom Hearts III (following Snyder's retirement in 2014).
 In the Japanese version, Jiminy was voiced by Kaneta Kimotsuki until his death in 2016 and by Yōhei Tadano since Kingdom Hearts III.